Mariasun Quiñones

-María Asunción "Mariasun" Quiñones Goikoetxea (born 29 October 1996) is a Spanish professional footballer who plays as a goalkeeper for Liga F club Athletic Bilbao and the Spain women's national team.
+María Asunción "Mariasun" Quiñones Goikoetxea (born 29 October 1996) is a Spanish professional footballer who plays as a goalkeeper for Turkish Women's Football Super League club FOMGET and the Spain women's national team.

 Career

-She began her career with local club Mariño (Irun), moving to Real Sociedad in 2014 at the age of 18, where she soon became the regular starting goalkeeper ahead of Cris Cornejo.
-She transferred to Athletic in the summer of 2021, along with club teammate Itxaso Uriarte.
+Quiñones began her career with local club Mariño (Irun), moving to Real Sociedad in 2014 at the age of 18, where she soon became the regular starting goalkeeper ahead of Cris Cornejo.
+She transferred to Athletic in the summer of 2021, along with club teammate Itxaso Uriarte, and departed in 2025, having lost her place in the stating lineup to her former Real Sociedad understudy Adriana Nanclares.

 Quiñones made her senior international debut for Spain in 2017.
 She was involved in several squads, including for the UEFA Women's Euro 2017 and the 2019 FIFA Women's World Cup without making an appearance at either tournament.

 Her twin sister Nekane is also a footballer, playing in midfield for teams playing at regional levels including Oiartzun and Añorga.